I’m glad that I received the wrong information abut the Lower Calf Creek Falls Trail before we did it.

 Strap on your hiking shoes and pack your swimmers, this is one of the best hikes in Utah and 100% worth the effort.
 It’s on our list of places to see in Utah that no one tells you about.

-The Lower Calf Creek Falls is in the Grand Staircase-Escalante National Monument in Southern Utah.
+The Upper and Lower Lower Calf Creek Falls is in the Grand Staircase-Escalante National Monument in Southern Utah between Escalante and Boulder.

 It’s east of Bryce Canyon and southwest of Moab.
 We definitely recommend incorporating this region into your Utah road trip.
 It was one of our favorite places we visited in Utah.

-The famous scenic byway Highway 12 runs through here and is spectacular, which is where you will find the trailhead for the Lower Calf Creek Falls, one of the best things to do in Grand Staircase Escalante.
+The famous scenic byway Highway 12 runs through here and is spectacular, which is where you will find the Calf Creek Falls trailhead for the Lower Calf Creek Falls, one of the best things to do in Grand Staircase Escalante.

 The Lower Calf Creek Falls trail is not your typical Utah hike.